Food Dependency and Eating Disorders

-What is food addiction and how is it different than an eating disorder?
+What is food dependency and how is it different than an eating disorder?

-Food addiction has yet to be acknowledged as a legitimate phenomenon the way drug addiction has.
-There is, however, a growing number of folks who do indeed see it as a bona fide addiction.
-Among these are a group of professionals, scientists, and “recovered food addicts” themselves.
+Food dependency has yet to be acknowledged as a legitimate phenomenon.
+There is, however, a growing number of folks who do indeed see it as a bona fide affliction.
+Among these are a group of professionals, scientists, and “recovered individuals” themselves.
 One grass roots group has offered the following:

-“Food addiction is a disease typified by loss of control over the ability to stop eating certain foods.
-Scientifically, food addiction is a cluster of chemical dependencies on specific foods or food substances.
+“Food dependency is a disease typified by loss of control over the ability to stop eating certain foods.
+Scientifically, food dependency is a cluster of chemical dependencies on specific foods or food substances.
 After the ingestion of highly palatable foods such as those containing significant amounts of sugar, flour, and highly processed foods, the brains of some people develop a physical craving for these foods.
-In addition, the more processed a food or substance is the greater it’s addictive potential.
-Over time, the progressive eating of these foods distorts a person’s thinking and leads to negative consequences they do not want but cannot stop.” *[paraphrased from the Food Addiction Institute]
+In addition, the more processed a food or substance is the greater it’s potential to be problematic.
+Over time, the progressive eating of these foods distorts a person’s thinking and leads to negative consequences they do not want but cannot stop.” *[paraphrased from FAI]

-As noted, the phrase “food addiction” does not equate with the term “drug addiction.”
-Further, recognizing FA as an illness or disease is even a greater stretch.
+Further, recognizing Food Dependency as an illness or disease is even a greater stretch.
 Serving as a “devil’s advocate” these may be two positions to consider:

-The “Naysayers:” -Drug addiction, alcohol dependency, and compulsive gambling are substances and/or behaviors that are not necessary for life.
+The “Naysayers:” -Substances and compulsive gambling and/or behaviors are not necessary for life.
 Food is.

 The “Believers:” –But so is water and air – However, people do not consume water & air beyond their biological needs or in ways that threaten their survival.
 So perhaps the problem is semantics

-food addiction = not all foods are addictive
+food dependency = not all foods are problematic

 So, does that mean emotions don’t play a part in all this?
-Simply stated, we don’t know to what degree FA is governed by cravings triggered by “addictive foods” and how much is purely a matter of emotional eating.
+Simply stated, we don’t know to what degree food dependency is governed by cravings triggered by “certain foods” and how much is purely a matter of emotional eating.
 Is it “either or” or can it be both?

-The following is a set of assumptions by the “FA community” as a way of looking at the difference between FA and an eating disorder [such as anorexia and bulimia]
+The following is a set of assumptions by the “food dependent community” as a way of looking at the difference between food dependency and an eating disorder [such as anorexia and bulimia]

-Food Addiction ALWAYS involves a need to identify and abstain from offending food substances much like an alcoholic must abstain from alcohol and related substances. [biological triggers]
+Food dependency always involves a need to identify and abstain from offending food substances.

-Eating Disorders DO NOT ALWAYS necessitate an abstinent stance from certain food substances common to FA.
-However, it’s important to recognize eating disorders and FA can exist together at the same time with the same person.
+Eating Disorders do not always necessitate an abstinent stance from certain food substances common to food dependency.
+However, it’s important to recognize eating disorders and food dependency can exist together at the same time with the same person.

-Eating disorders might then be considered an umbrella from which FA, may be included or in some instances separately viewed.
-Despite this, identification and complete abstention from certain food substances are a pre-requisite to overcoming a FA yet this may or may not be the case for some forms of disordered eating.
+Eating disorders might then be considered an umbrella from which food dependency, may be included or in some instances separately viewed.
+Despite this, identification and complete abstention from certain food substances are a pre-requisite to overcoming a food dependency – yet this may or may not be the case for some forms of disordered eating.
 Some eating disorders such as restricting forms of anorexia are apt to be a “stand alone” ED while other forms such as purging types of this illness fit both bills. – it’s the wisdom to know the difference” that’s the challenge.

 What are eating disorders?